hanktchen18/Sports-Concussion-Assessment-System/README.md

 # Sports-Concussion-Assessment-System

-This app has been developed in Java.
 This is a Command Line app.

 A Java-based platform for monitoring and assessing concussion risks in athletes.
 This system provides real-time risk analysis and tracking of concussion symptoms, helping sports organizations and medical professionals make informed decisions about athlete safety.